 Social assistance is provided through Ontario Works.
-To apply, call the local intake department at 519-759-7009.
+To apply call \$\,\circ\$ 519-759-7009 or go online to www.sada.mcss.gov.on.ca

 You will need to provide:

 - personal information including your full name, date of birth, Social Insurance Number, health card number, etc. - personal information for each of your children - the address of where you will be living - the amount you will be paying in rent - any income you will be receiving - Assets such as bank accounts, life insurance, etc.